-This is done by removing a thin layer of skin from one part of your body (called the donor site) and moving it to close the surgical site that needs to be covered (called the recipient site).
+In a split-thickness skin graft, your surgeon removes a thin layer of skin from one part of your body (called the donor site) and uses it to close the surgical site that needs to be covered (called the recipient site).
 You may have a split-thickness skin graft if you lost a large area of skin at your surgical site.

-The selection of your donor site is based on the size of the area that needs to be covered.
+Your donor site will be chosen based on the size of the area that needs to be covered.
 Your surgeon will show you the area(s) that may be used as a donor site.
 Common sites are the upper thigh and buttock.
 You will be able to talk about it during your clinic visit before your surgery.

-After the skin graft, your donor site will look and feel like a scraped knee after a fall.
-It will look raw and you may experience some mild discomfort or pain in the area.
+After the skin graft, your donor site will look raw and you may experience some mild discomfort or pain in the area.

 - Xeroform® (sterile wound dressing) and a dry gauze

 - Kaltostat® (a padded off-white dressing) under TegadermTM (a clear dressing)